cyyllam/cyyllam/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning all things R, but specifically how to publish using distill and blogdown
+- 🌱 I’m currently learning all things R

-- :japan: I'm also learning Japanese

 - 🤔 I’m looking for help with JavaScript and front-end related things